Get

 4. Test Print Before Large Orders

-Always print a small sample first.
-This helps you catch color shifts, unexpected darkening, or size issues.
-Adjust the digital file accordingly, like tweaking brightness or saturation.
-Test prints also give you a reference when selling, so you can show buyers exactly what to expect.
+Always print a small sample before committing to a large order.
+This helps you catch color shifts, unexpected darkening, or sizing issues.
+Adjust your digital file as needed, such as tweaking brightness, contrast, or saturation.
+Test prints also give you a reference when selling, so buyers know what to expect.

 5. Set Up a Selling Platform